-The sparkling, sky-blue waters of Minnesota lakes and rivers provide many of the recreational opportunities for which our state is famous.
+Minnesota lakes and rivers sparkling, sky-blue, waters provide many of the recreational opportunities for which our state is famous.

 One lake, Lake Superior, and one river, the Mississippi, are the two most famous bodies of water in Minnesota.